Helloz18/OC-P3/README.md

 USE your_database_name;

-Copy the content of the <strong>chatop_tables.sql</strong> file that you can fin in resources folder.
+Copy the content of the <strong>chatop_tables.sql</strong> file that you can find in resources folder.

 Paste it in the MySQL terminal, then press enter.

-Verify that the tables exists in the database with the command in the terminal:
+Verify that the tables exist in the database with the command in the terminal:

 SHOW TABLES;